 Into The Faerie Hill is an adventure story about a rootless boy, an eco-warrior girl, and a community protest against a motorway tunnel that will harm nature and disturb the faeries.
 The fearsome faeries!

 Alfred and Saga must venture deep into the mysterious faerie realm to unravel secrets from the past and find a way to protect both nature and otherworldly creatures.
 At its heart, the book is about family, friendship, and discovering who you are and where you belong.
+Nature and how we can protect our natural world are also important themes in the book.

 The beautiful cover is designed by Thy Bui.